SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 Saito faced with the fear of death when Fischer's projections shot him.
 It turned out that they were in a deep sleep that if someone died in that dream, they would go to Limbo.
 Limbo is the rawest state of our unconsciousness, where our demons await.
 Time slows in this place, making the dreamer prone to illusions such as the dream is real.

 Before going deeper into the dream level, they interrogate Fischer to set up the stage for the next level.
 Eames impersonates Fischer's godfather to gather details about his connection to his father.
 The conversation makes it clear that Fischer and his father had no meaningful experience together.
-When Fischer's mother passed away, his father told him that "There's really nothing to be said, Robert." even though he was only eleven years old.
+When Fischer's mother passed away, his father told him that "There's really nothing to be said, Robert." even though his son was only eleven years old.
 At the end of his deathbed, his last word to his only child was "Disappointed".
 This word will later be used to incept Fischer.

 We also get to know the relationship between Cobb and Mal.
 Ariadne asks Cobb about Mal.
 Initially, they were unaware that as they delved deeper into the dream state, they would lose their grasp on reality.
 Spending 50 years in Limbo changed Mal completely.